 Our clinicians and staff are at the heart of NHS Scotland and NHS Greater Glasgow and Clyde’s climate emergency response and our efforts to become an environmentally and socially sustainable health service.

-• 2022 has seen the lowest levels of Orange Waste since 2012.
+- 2022 saw lowest levels of Orange Waste since 2012.
 This has been achieved through improved segregation practices and circular economy techniques, however there is still room for improvement.
+Education and learning events are now held across hospital sites to increase awareness of the financial and carbon savings available by effectively segregating clinical waste has on the organisation and our environment.